HomeSchools and FacultiesFaculty of Health SciencesUP Hosts Miguel Alemán Chair on Medicine

 Medical education in our country

-At the beginning of the lecture, Dr. Kershenobich thanked Panamericana for supporting the lecture.
-He also emphasized the importance of the subject he was given: "everything that happens beyond the physician's training is very important, but if we do not have the raw material, which is the well-trained physician, it is very difficult".
+At the start of the lecture, Dr. Kershenobich thanked the Panamericana for supporting the lecture series.
+He also emphasized the importance of the topic: “Everything that happens beyond a doctor’s training is very important, but if we don’t have the raw material—that is, a well-trained doctor—it becomes very difficult.”

-During his presentation, Kershenobich focused on medical education in our country, which he identifies as heterogeneous: "The most important part has to do with education, which is the basis for any other change.
-He also focused on talking about the speed at which we live today and what will become of medical education in the face of these changes.
+During his presentation, Kershenobich focused on medical education in our country, which he described as diverse: “The most important aspect has to do with education, which is the foundation of any other change.”
+He also discussed the fast pace of life today and what the future holds for medical education in the face of these changes.

 UP holds Miguel Aleman Chair on Medicine